 Skip to main content

-Glaucoma is the world's leading cause of irreversible blindness, affecting approximately 500,000 people in England and Wales, and 80 million people worldwide.
-Perimetry is the primary clinical method for identifying the condition but has largely remained unchanged since its inception, over 40 years ago.
+Glaucoma is the world's leading cause of irreversible blindness, affecting approximately 500,000 people in England and Wales and 80 million people worldwide.
+Perimetry is the primary clinical method for identifying the condition but has largely remained unchanged since its inception over 40 years ago.

 By drawing on 40 years of knowledge from basic science and clinical studies, we are investigating ways to detect glaucoma earlier, and identify its progression earlier (and with greater precision), than current methods.
-More accurate and precise measurements of changes in the visual field will not only enable more timely treatment to help prevent progression of the condition, but it will also mean a reduction in the number of visual field tests that patients would be required to undergo, as well as reducing burden on the health service.
+More accurate and precise measurements of changes in the visual field will not only enable more timely treatment to help prevent the progression of the condition, but it will also mean a reduction in the number of visual field tests that patients would be required to undergo, as well as reducing the burden on the health service.

 The current glaucoma detection method